All About Eddie

 July 1st 2018 AXS TV debuted TrunkFest hosted by Eddie Trunk.
 In this brand new TV series Eddie takes viewers on a tour of experiences at music festivals around the world.
 The program lasted 2 seasons and replays regularly on the network

 Eddie Trunk continues his crusade to keep radio fresh, content driven, live and exciting, and play the music he loves.
 He is currently heard on two national radio shows and seen on MTV Classic, AXS TV and various other outlets.
 He has also appeared on MTV several times and on Fox News Channel, YES Network, SNY, ESPN Radio, and worked as a freelance music journalist, boxing ring announcer, and MC for various concerts and rock events around the USA.
 He is the host of America’s biggest rock festival Rocklahoma in Pryor OK every June, as well as countless rock events on a weekly basis.
 He also tours both solo and with his TMS partners Don & Jim doing speaking engagements around the US, and has also made appearances in Brazil, Colombia, Mexico, Costa Rica and more.
 His other interests include movies and sports (NY Giants, Nets, Rangers, & Mets).
-He continues to live in NJ with his wife, two children, and two cats.
+He continues to live in NJ with his wife, two children, and cat.